Othernet-Project/open-ondd/README.md

 # open-ondd
-an open source file decoder for the Othernet data broadcast
+An open source file decoder for the Othernet data broadcast.

 This is an open source file decoder for [Othernet](http://othernet.is/) which aims to provide an open source alternative to `ondd`.

-With open-ondd you can receive the files that are broadcast by the Othernet file broadcast service and the time packets that are broadcast by the Othernet time service.

 This software is the result of a third-party reverse-engineering effort: https://github.com/daniestevez/free-outernet

+With open-ondd you can receive the files and time packets that are broadcast by the Othernet file broadcast service.

 `open-ondd.py` receives UDP packets in real-time from a designated UDP port.  `open-ondd.py` recovers the files and time packets that are transmitted by
 Othernet and relayed over UDP.
 It also prints some interesting debug info.

-Things that are not implemented/supported yet:
+Things that are not implemented/supported:

  * X.509 signature checking.
 The file announcements of the Othernet file service are signed with the Othernet X.509 certificate to prevent spoofing.
-This will not be implemented, as I have no interest in checking the signature.
-Perhaps some Amateur Radio operators or other people whish to use the Othernet protocols to exchange files, so it does not make sense for me to require that file announcements are signed.
  * Using the time packets to set the system time.
-I do not know how useful it is for most people. `ondd` does it, because it is designed to run standalone without internet conetivity.
-If you have Internet connectivity it is much better to use NTP.
-If you do not have Internet connectivity and/or your need precise timing, it is better to use GPS.
-The Othernet time service only has a resolution of 1 second and it does not seem to account for round trip time to geostationary orbit (around 200ms).
  * Automatic decompression of received files.
-Previously, most (perhaps all) files sent by the Othernet file service were `.tar.bz2` files. `ondd` extracts the files automatically.
+Previously, most files sent by the Othernet broadcast were `.tar.bz2` files. `ondd` extracts those files automatically.
 Othernet no longer sends .tar.bz2 files.

 ## Dependencies